-- Calls Upon the UN Conference on Disarmament to commence negotiations in order to reach agreement on an international convention prohibiting the use or threat of use of nuclear weapons under any circumstances; - Requests the UN Conference on Disarmament to report to the General Assembly on the results of those negotiations.
+- 1. Calls Upon all UN member states along with the UN Conference on Disarmament to commence negotiations in order to reach agreement on an international convention prohibiting the use or threat of use of nuclear weapons under any circumstances; - 2.
+Requests that each member state agree to at least a 50% reduction of nuclear weapons by 2026.